 Goikoetxea’s reputation in Spain preceded him.
-A burly, uncompromising, mountain of a man.
+A burly, uncompromising mountain of a man.
 The recklessness of his mistimed tackle played into his destructive narrative and prompted journalists to serve up a new nickname for the hard-hitting defender: the butcher of Bilbao.

 Stretchered off down the tunnel with a broken ankle, Maradona would be out of action for the foreseeable future.
 The butcher had sent the South American, and unbeknownst to him, Barcelona’s title hopes, to the slaughter.

 Barcelona manager, Cesar Luis Menotti, calls for Goikoetxea’s head after the game.
 A plea to Spanish officials to get the centre-half banned from football for life.
-The enraged Argentinian wanted retrospective action on the heinous crime committed on his compatriot.
+The enraged Argentinian wanted retrospective action on the heinous crime executed on his compatriot.
 Menotti went as far as saying the Athletic Club defender was part of a race of ‘anti-footballers.’

 Fit and firing

+The first game back in front of his adoring fans, and he duly delivered.
+A brace for the Buenos Aires native as the hosts trump Sevilla 3-1.
 Osasuna’s 4-2 win over a disappointing Barcelona side in the next game produced another two goals for Maradona.
 He was fit, and he was firing.

 “I am Maradona, who makes goals, who makes mistakes.
-I can take it all, I have shoulders big enough to fight with everybody.”Diego Maradona
+I can take it all.
+I have shoulders big enough to fight with everybody.”Diego Maradona

 With a glare of intent locked on the upcoming Bilbao fixture, Maradona can only lead his side to draw in Mallorca.

-Menotti’s Goikoetxea plea, that tackle, the nickname, the ongoing feud between both managers, and Maradona’s return to goalscoring form.
-The scene was set.
+January 1984, Catalonia meets the Basque Country; the butcher meats Maradona.
+The return fixture was poised to be a cracker.
+Menotti’s Goikoetxea plea, that tackle, the nickname, the ongoing feud between both managers, and Maradona’s return to goalscoring form – the scene was set.

+However, this wasn’t a fixture that needed additional malice or bad blood to sell tickets or garner interest.
+It didn’t require post-match comments to attract an audience.
 Athletic Club, the champions of La Liga, were gunning for their second title in as many years.
-Last seasons victory, their first in just under 30-years, had given the butcher and company a taste.
+Last season’s victory, their first in just under 30 years, had given the butcher and company a meat-free taste.

 Diego Maradona and the Copa Del Rey